Stirling-Tools/Stirling-Tools.github.io/docs/Installation/Mac.md

 **2. Install the application:**

 1. Open the downloaded `.dmg` file
-2. Drag Stirling-PDF to your Applications folder
+2. Drag Stirling PDF to your Applications folder

 ![mac-installer.png](/img/mac-installer.png)